andrzejkowalczyk227/sphere_rotation_drag/README.md

 # sphere_rotation_drag
-using openGL\n
+using openGL,
-rotating sphere by dragging\n
+rotating sphere by dragging,
 storing rotation with quaternions